danyalkhalid764-wq/texttovoice/README.md

 - The database file (`server/database.sqlite`) will be created automatically on first run
 - For production, change the `JWT_SECRET` to a strong, random string
-- The text-to-voice feature uses the browser's Web Speech API
+- The text-to-voice feature uses **LemonFox API** for high-quality voice synthesis
+- Falls back to browser's Web Speech API if LemonFox API is unavailable
 - SQLite database is included in the repository for Netlify Functions deployment
+- **Important**: Add `LEMONFOX_API_KEY` to Netlify environment variables for deployment

+## LemonFox API Integration

+This app uses LemonFox API for professional text-to-speech conversion.
+The API key is already configured.

+- See `LEMONFOX_SETUP.md` for detailed API configuration
+- See `SETUP_ENV.md` for quick environment setup

 ## License